muratk3n/thirdwave/en/README.md

 of the process on state basis, some discrepancy can occur between popular vote and the electoral result, but that'll push the candidates care more about individual states which IMO is a good thing.
-Also the system makes democracy more indirect rather than direct, which again, is awesome.
+Also the system makes democracy more indirect rather than direct and that again is *awesome*.
 The system is perfect the way it is.

 ---